-Talks continue on health care, but no deal yet
+Trump threatens to stop insurance payments so Democrats negotiate on Obamacare

 On Tuesday, a source with the House Freedom Caucus familiar with health care negotiations told CNN that caucus chairman Mark Meadows had been in discussions with both the White House and House Speaker Paul Ryan and had presented a plan to Ryan over the phone that would essentially allow states to wave certain regulatory requirements.
 It was unclear if the proposal had any support from moderates.

-The fallout for the Freedom Caucus has been intense over the last month with President Donald Trump calling out leaders of the group -- including Meadows -- by name on Twitter.
+The fallout for the Freedom Caucus has been intense over the last month with Trump calling out leaders of the group -- including Meadows -- by name on Twitter.
 South Carolina Republican Rep. Mark Sanford told the Post and Courier last month that White House budget chief Mick Mulvaney, a former House Freedom Caucus member, delivered a message to him from Trump that Trump hoped Sanford voted against the health care bill so the President could support a primary challenger against him.

 The White House has tried to down play tensions.